 On October 16, 1902, the church was blessed and dedicated to the worship of God under the patronage of the Blessed Virgin Mary with her title of "Help of Christians."
-The statuary atop the main altar depicts Pope Pius V and Don Juan of Austria asking Our Lady to intercede on behalf of the Christians in battle with the Turks.
+The statuary atop the reredos of the high altar depicts Pope Pius V and Don Juan of Austria asking Our Lady to intercede on behalf of the Christians in battle with the Turks at Lepanto.
 Because of the victory a new title was given to Mary: "Our Lady, Help of Christians."
 The Latin for Help of Christians--Auxilium Christianorum--accompany the statues at the top of the main altar.

 The church building was truly a product of the surrounding area; the red brick was supplied by A.C.
-Ochs of Springfield, the basement walls are presumably from Mankato or Kasota stone, and the plastering sand was taken from near Sleepy Eye Lake.
+Ochs of Springfield, the basement walls are Kasota stone from near Mankato, and the plastering sand was taken from near Sleepy Eye Lake.

-In 1902 an 8-foot tall outdoor statue of the Blessed Virgin Mary, which weighs nearly 1300 pounds, was placed underneath the stone cross high on the front outside wall of the church.
+In 1902 an 8-foot tall outdoor statue of the Blessed Virgin Mary, which was made in Holland and which weighs nearly 1300 pounds, was placed underneath the stone cross high on the front outside wall of the church.

 The interior of the church was decorated in 1911 with the theme of a meditation on the life of Mary, Mother of God.
 The church was redecorated in 1944 and again in 1976--the Parish Centennial year.